IAmJerryJ/Pinyou.com/README.md

 - LazyLoad.js.
 Helps boosting website page loading by loading images if needed.
 - Navbar on the left, click to certain sections

+How to view:
 - Download whole repository packages
 - Open index.html with browser
-- Now you can see the website demo
+- Now you can view the website demo